zchcai/ethereum-dapps-verification/README.md

   - depth-first
   - target at bytecode
 - Posthumous contract: dead but can receive ether from **any** transaction.
 It is a special type of Greedy. ([My test in Ropsten](https://ropsten.etherscan.io/address/0xff97cb4f1aca1c019f0af613664dfff4da7855e3)) ([Contract code](https://ropsten.etherscan.io/address/0x480b60537175df0565f3b69c4748485587288b35#code))
   - For SUICIDENONEMPTYSTACK test: even if `id'` is an indocile [contract](https://ropsten.etherscan.io/address/0x68179e077ebab4509d1b277cc3e751e9db1b44bf#code), `selfdestruct(id')` will send suicide's remaining ether to `id'`.
+In other words, any contract can't prevent Ether accepting.
+Or we say, we can use `selfdestruct(id')` to send Ether to any contract.

 #### [Quantitative Analysis of Smart Contracts](http://pub.ist.ac.at/~akafshda/paperpdfs/esop2018.pdf) (ESOP 18) (Apr 14-20)